Edited by Sci-Fi Christian and QueenofKlaroline

 Would hurt me.

-The words pounded in her head, hammering guilt with ever beat.
-Wasn't that what she had done with her actions?
+The words pounded in her head, hammering guilt with every beat.
+Wasn't that what she did with her actions recently?
 She knowingly cheated on Tyler with her lips, her body, heart and soul.
 Again and again in a frenzied, uncontrollable rush of lust.
-How could she possibly have any right to be annoyed with Tyler when he had only drawn logical conclusions?
-She was a horrible person and she needed to tell him the truth now.
+How could she possibly have any right to be annoyed with Tyler when he drew perfectly logical conclusions?
+She was a horrible person and she needed to tell him the truth.

 Blinking back the hot beginnings of tears, she looked up at her boyfriend.
 His concern, the tenderness in which he gazed upon her nearly brought her to the floor in excruciating guilt.